WordPress/gutenberg/packages/components/src/range-control/README.md

 - Type: `Number`
 - Required: No

+#### icon

+An icon to be shown above the slider next to it's container title.

+- Type: `String`
+- Required: No
+- Platform: Only Mobile

+#### separatorType

+Define if separator line under/above control row should be disabled or full width.
+By default it is placed below excluding underline the control icon.

+- Type: `String Enum`
+- Values: `none` | `fullWidth` | `topFullWidth`
+- Required: No
+- Platform: Only Mobile

 ## Related components

 - To collect a numerical input in a text field, use the `TextControl` component.